top of page

 McWay Falls in Big Sur

 After seeing these photos, you might ask if this brief hike is worth your time.
-The response is YES.
-Pictures may not always capture the true essence of a place, and there is a valid reason why it is regarded as a 'iconic' attraction along the coastal road.
+The response is a resounding YES.
+Photos don't always convey the true essence of a location, but there's a good reason it's considered an 'iconic' spot along the coastal road.

 water cascading onto the beach McWay falls

-Mealt Falls in Skye (Scotland) is the only other tidefall we've encountered in our travels.
-You can find more information about by clicking on this blog link.
+Mealt Falls in Skye, Scotland, is the only other tidefall we've come across during our travels.
+For more information, click on this blog link.

 Mealt Falls in Skye Scotland

-The Partington Cove Trail, our second planned hike in Julia Burns Pfeiffer State Park, is situated merely 2 miles north of the McWay Overlook Trail.
-The trail is one of the most popular hikes in Big Sur.
-It offers three different routes so you can customize the length of your hike.
-During our visit, we chose to explore two of these spurs as highlighted on the map.
+The Partington Cove Trail, our second planned hike in Julia Burns Pfeiffer State Park, is located just 2 miles north of the McWay Overlook Trail.
+This trail is among the most popular hikes in Big Sur, offering three distinct routes to customize your hike's length.
+During our visit, we decided to explore two of these routes as indicated on the map.

 Aerial view of Partington Cove trails